The Arc of Tennessee ®

 - Next Steps: a two-year certification program for students with intellectual disabilities, providing individualized Programs of Study in the areas of education, social skills, and vocational training.

-- Ability Awareness: non-profit organization dedicated to building a world of inclusion for people with health conditions and disabilities.
+- Ability Corps: non-profit organization dedicated to building a world of inclusion for people with health conditions and disabilities.

 - Ability Jobs: resume bank for people with disabilities that is shared with companies.